Namankumar25/pizza-app/README.md

-# A handbook repository for practising mern specially react.js all the basic logics implemented
+# A basic pizza ordering application